Yes? No? Why?

 100

-A student uses an internet article in researching her paper.
+A student uses an internet article while researching for her paper.
 She finds several of the non-common knowledge ideas in the article useful and develops them in her own paper.
 Since she does not quote from the text, she does not cite it in her paper, but she does put the reference in the bibliography.

 Yes

-It's plagiarism because the ideas are not common knowledge
+It's plagiarism because the ideas are not common knowledge and must also be cited in the paper.

 100